The Dry Season in Mauritius

 - My hotel is one of a raft of mega luxurious establishments ensconced on Grand Baie in the north.
 It has tiny islands linked with little bridges, pristine beaches, excellent food and an expensive spa.
 (As with other accommodation in the area, there is also, incongruously, much heavy thatch in evidence.)
 It’s extraordinarily comfortable.
 It’s just very dark inside and out and it’s frustrating that I can’t use most of the facilities or snorkel in the bay.

 - Mauritius has several islands, but the main land mass is still a small island - 20 miles by 40 miles - and I’ve availed myself of tours to see all the highlights.
 Diminutive size doesn’t preclude traffic jams and the car crawls both ways through the pinch point that is the capital, Port Louis.
 This city was founded on its harbour and fort and is where the bulk of the population live.
-It has plenty of French colonial buildings and, apparently. a thriving cultural scene with several museums.
+Mauritius is the most densely populated country on the African continent.
+It has plenty of French colonial buildings and, apparently. a thriving cultural scene, with several museums.

 - The mountains are verdant (they would be with all the rain) and most easily discernible from a boat.
 We zip past the sands of the famous Flic en Flac Beach (it’s empty).
 The dolphins (it is after all a Dolphin Safari) do make an appearance here at Tamarin Bay, but the Bob the Boat curse that prevents me taking a photograph of anything more than a fin, is still with me.